Two killed in small plane crash west of Calgary

 Two people have been killed in the crash of a small plane west of Calgary.

-The aircraft went down in a field about a kilometre from the Springbank Airport about 10 a.m. local time.
+The aircraft went down in a field about a kilometre from the Springbank Airport about 10 a.m.
+Thursday.

 Stuart Brideaux, a spokesman for Calgary EMS, says two adults were found dead and RCMP are investigating.

-He says it's not known what happened or where the plane was from.
+Brideaux says there were multiple calls from witnesses saying they saw a plane flying low and then go down.

-Brideaux says crews from Springbank, Elbow Valley and Cochrane had to be called out to control a fire.
+He said fire crews from Springbank, Elbow Valley and Cochrane had to be called to control a fire that started after the crash.

+Paramedics were able to get to the scene once the fire was put out.

+"When paramedics were able to get close enough to the actual site they were able to determine two adults were deceased at the location.
+No interventions were undertaken," said Brideaux.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.